gnarmis/rocketship/README.md

 ## Usage

+- Install RVM and ruby-1.9.3

-- clone this repository
+- Clone this repository

-- run `bundle install` (add other gems you may need to the Gemfile beforehand)
+- Run `bundle install --path vendor/ruby`.
+Later, add gems you need to Gemfile, run `bundle install`, and Bundler will install and package up your new gems too.

-- start building your project
+- Start building your project

-- modify your app routes in `config.ru`
+- Modify your app routes in `config.ru`

+- Add background processes and basically any process you need to run to start your app in Procfile.dev.

+- Procfile has been provided to allow you to easily deploy this on Heroku's Cedar stack.
+If you're only using Sinatra, it should be sufficient.
+Also, Sinatra-synchrony will speed your app up decently :)

-- add specs in spec/
+- Add specs in spec/

-- `rackup` to run your app; `rake r` to run it with auto-reloading
+- `rake s` to run your app

-- bump version number in lib/project.rb
+- Bump version number in lib/project.rb

 You can add your own Rack-based frameworks in their own folders under `lib/`, putting your classes (which sub-class your favorite framework) under the main module (by default, it's called `Project`).
 Then, update `config.ru` and you're good to go!

 ## Development

-- run `rake` or `rake help` to see available tasks
+- Run `rake` or `rake help` to see available tasks

-- run `rake r` to start the server with auto-reloading

-- run `rake console` for IRB console and `rake pry` for Pry console

-- run `rake spec` for testing

-- run `rake coverage` to generate coverage reports
+- Insert `binding.pry` anywhere in your code to invoke the Pry REPL, which you can use for debugging purposes.

+- There's simple logging and an example of a Capybara test you can look at in this template.

 ## Thanks